William F. Dunne: Early life

 William F. Dunne, known to his friends as "Bill," was born October 15, 1887, in Kansas City, Missouri, the son of William Dunne, an Irish immigrant, and Adella (née Raymond) Dunne, a French-Canadian.
 Soon after his birth, his family moved to Minnesota, where his father was a railroad worker.

 After graduating high school, Dunne attended the College of St. Thomas in St. Paul, a private, Roman Catholic institution.
 The Panic of 1907 forced Dunne to drop out and help support his family.
 Dunne went to work on the Northern Pacific Railroad as an electrician and joined the International Brotherhood of Electrical Workers (IBEW).
 Dunne later joined the United Brotherhood of Carpenters and Joiners of America.
 He wandered from job to job, traveling around the Pacific Northwest and working for railroads and once for a telephone company in Montana.
 Dunne joined the Socialist Party of America in 1910.
 Eventually, he made a home in Vancouver, British Columbia, Canada.
-For a short time, he tried to make a living as an amateur prizefighter.
-He gave up fighting to become business agent for the Vancouver IBEW local.
-About the same time, he married Marguerite Walsh.
+He briefly tried to earn a living as a prizefighter in the Spokane, Washington area in 1912.
+He gave up boxing to become business agent for the Vancouver IBEW local.

+In 1914, Dunne married Marguerite Walsh.
 The couple had one son, killed by an automobile in 1925.